oceanobservatories/bash-ingestion/README.md

 # bash-ingestion
-BASH scripts used for ingestion
+BASH scripts used for ingestion of UFrame data.